-10. Exploring Quilts - illustrate some aspect of guilts or quilt making.
-Examples include, but are not limited to, language arts, quilts of different cultures, chemistry, design, preservation, history, and construction, mathconversion of quilt patterns, textiles/fabrics, computerization, and entrepreneurship.
-History may include history of an old quilt or history or research of a particular style of quilt such as Baltimore album quilts, or Amish quilts.
-Exhibit may be a 14" x 22" poster, 3-ring binder notebook, or the use of a digital platform.
+10. Exploring Quilts - illustrate some aspect of quilts or quilt making.
+Examples include, but are not limited to, language arts, guilts of different cultures, chemistry, design, preservation, history, and construction, mathconversion of quilt patterns, textiles/fabrics, computerization, and entrepreneurship.
+History may include history of an old quilt or history or research of a particular style of quilt such as Baltimore album quilts, Amish quilts, and others.
+Exhibit may be a 14" x 22" poster, notebook, CD, PowerPoint, Prezi, DVD, YouTube, or other technique.
 All items in an exhibit must be attached together and labeled.
-No guilted items in this class.
+No quilted items in this class.